CyphrRiot/ArchRiot/README.md

 ### ⚡ Method 2: ArchRiot ISO
 #### You do NOT have Arch Linux installed

-## ⚠️ Offline ISO is having Wifi problems.
-If you have Wifi, DO NOT USE THIS ISO YET. ⚠️
+## ⚠️ ArchRiot Offline ISO is having Wifi problems. ⚠️

 > For now, download and install the Arch Linux ISO until this is resolved.
 After installation, follow Method 1 above.